 The research team

 Harmony is a collaborative, cross cultural project conducted by an international multi-disciplinary team of social science and medical academics who specialise in family violence research at leading Australian and UK institutions.

-The chief investigator of the project is Prof Angela Taft at La Trobe University, Melbourne, Australia.
-The co-investigators are:
+- Prof Angela Taft at La Trobe University, Melbourne, Australia (Lead)

 - Prof Kelsey Hegarty, The University of Melbourne, Melbourne, Australia